hlb8122/keyserver-rust/README.md

 [**Golang Implementation**](https://github.com/cashweb/keyserver/)

 This repository hosts a reference implementation of the Cash:web Keyserver protocol.
 The goal is to provide a distributed, simple-to-use and cryptographically verifiable way to look up xpubkeys, and other metadata, from their hashes.
 The hashes are commonly available within Bitcoin Cash Addresses such as *bitcoincash:pqkh9ahfj069qv8l6eysyufazpe4fdjq3u4hna323j*.
-This enables wallets to query a network of metadata nodes to find out various information for contacting or paying the owners in a secure and private manner.
-Additionally, wallets managing a key can advertise special capabilities they support.

 ## Why not existing systems?